-When the first cherries hit the market, it's hard not to get excited.
-These petite drupes herald the bounty to come; not long behind are the plums, apricots, nectarines and peaches of summer.
+When the first cherries hit the market in the summertime, it's hard not to get excited.
+These petite fruits herald the bounty to come; not long behind are the plums, apricots, nectarines and peaches of the season.
 However, pitting the little fruits can be a substantial effort.
 With the right tool for the job, you can blast through your cherries in no time.
 (Note: Contains affiliate links.)

 01 of 09